WalisWang/Teapot-In-Skybox/README.md

 # Teapot-In-Skybox

-This is a project of Graphic Design course of UIUC.
+This is a project of Graphic Design.

 It creates a skybox with a mirror-face teapot in it.
 Pressing key is allowed to rotate the teapot and moving cursor can be used to change the direction of the scene.